wintercooled/wintercooled.github.io/README.md

 View the site by browsing to: http://127.0.0.1:4000

-Changes you make to the .md files will be automatically rebuilt and there is no need to restart the server to view the changes.
-If you make any changes to the "_config.yml" file you will need to stop the server using Ctrl+C and start it again using the "bundle exec jekyll serve" command.
+Note: changes you make to the .md files will be automatically rebuilt and there is no need to restart the server to view the changes.
+If you make any changes to the "_config.yml" file however, you will need to stop the server using Ctrl+C and start it again using the "bundle exec jekyll serve" command.